Skip to Main Content

 Tip 10: Speak to Learning Support for additional help and guidance.

 Evaluating your study and digital skills enables you to identify your strengths and the areas that you can develop.
-Cardiff University have developed the Assess your Study Skills interactive website that you could complete.
+Cardiff University have developed the Assess your Study Skills interactive website.
 Click on one of the categories and move the slider to assess your level of confidence.

 Recommended Websites